Today you'll learn exactly what a Ruby if statement is, how to write a conditional statement in Ruby & why is this so important!

 age == 10 || age == 20).

-Just before we end this lesson & want to mention a few problems you may run into & what to do about them.
+Just before we end this lesson I would like to mention a few problems you may run into & what to do about them.

 The first is about comparing strings.